psevestre/openid-fapi/Financial_API_WD_002.md

 the proper change process repeatedly to help client developers to be less susceptible to such social engineering.

 #### 8.3.5 Access token phishing
-When the FAPI client uses [MTLS] or [OAUTB], the access token is bound to the TLS channel, it is access token phishing resistant as the phished access tokens cannot be used.
+When the FAPI client uses [MTLS], the access token is bound to the TLS channel, it is access token phishing resistant as the phished access tokens cannot be used.

 ### 8.4 Attacks that modify authorization requests and responses